-All Master Degrees are awarded upon successful completion of at least 90 ECTS in graduate courses with the exception of the TIME MBE program which requires 120 ECTS.
+All Master Degrees are awarded upon successful completion of at least 90 ECTS in graduate courses with the exception of the TIME MBE program which requires 105 ECTS.
 Courses are separated into two categories: required and elective courses.
 Required courses give essential background in key areas and elective courses give students the opportunity to specialize in their area of interest.
 Required courses for each Master's programme are described below.

-Master's Thesis

-(ECO 698 - 24 ECTS, MMFE)

-(ECO 699 - 30 ECTS, MECA)
+Master's Thesis (ECO 698 - 24 ECTS, MMFE) (ECO 699 - 30 ECTS, MECA) (ECO 697 - 30 ECTS, MBEHEC) (MBE5500 - 30 ECTS, MBE)

 The thesis should demonstrate in-depth knowledge of a particular topic and should contain original research elements.
 The thesis is presented to students and faculty and is marked independently by the student's advisor and a member of staff with similar research interests appointed by the Departmental Committee of Graduate Studies.
-If work on the thesis extends beyond one semester, students can register in ECO 600 Master's Thesis (1 ECTS) for at most two subsequent semesters.
+If work on the thesis extends beyond one semester, students can register in ECO 600 Master's Thesis (1 ECTS) / MBE5501 Continuation of Master Thesis (0 ECTS) for at most two subsequent semesters.